DID YOU KNOW?

 A: Yes, we offer swimming lessons taught by American Red Cross certified swim instructors.
 Classes are offered for youth starting at six months and for adults of all ages.
 We also offer classes in Water Exercise, Water Exercise for Arthritis Patients, and Lifeguard Training.
 For more information, call the Pepper Geddings Recreation Center at 918-2280 or the Canal Street Recreation Center at 918-1465.

-A. Horseback riding on the beach is allowed from the third Saturday in November until the end of February each year, subject to the rules listed below.
-No permit is required.
+A. Horseback riding on the beach is allowed only with a properly approved special event permit.
+The previous exemption for horses from the third Saturday in November until the end of February no longer applies.

 Q: Where do I obtain a passport?